 - 1. Subsection (b)(1) applies to persons who derive a substantial portion of their income through the promotion of tax fraud or tax evasion, e.g., through promoting fraudulent tax shelters.
-If this subsection applies, do not apply §4B1.3 (Criminal Livelihood), which is substantially duplicative. - 2.
-Whether "sophisticated means" were employed $(\S 2T1.1(b)(2))$ requires a determination similar to that in $\S 2F1.1(b)(2)$.
+If this subsection applies, do not apply \$4B1.3 (Criminal Livelihood), which is substantially duplicative. - 2.
+"Sophisticated means," as used in §2T1.4(b)(2), includes conduct that is more complex or demonstrates greater intricacy or planning than a routine tax-evasion case.
 An enhancement would be applied, for example, where the defendant used offshore bank accounts or transactions through corporate shells. - 3.
 Subsection (b)(3) applies to persons who regularly act as tax preparers or advisers for profit.
-Do not employ §3B1.3 (Abuse of Position of Trust or Special Skill) if this adjustment applies.
+Do not employ §3B1.3 (Abuse of Position of Trust or Use of Special Skill) if this adjustment applies.
 Subsection (b)(1) may also apply to such persons. - 4.
 In certain instances, such as promotion of a tax shelter scheme, the defendant may advise other persons to violate their tax obligations through filing returns that find no support in the tax laws.

 If this type of conduct can be shown to have resulted in the filing of false returns (regardless of whether the principals were aware of their falsity), the misstatements in all such returns will contribute to one aggregate "tax loss."